10 MIN READ

 Disease Management

-Seedling diseases can reduce the stand, which reduces the number of plants that produce ears.
+Seedling diseases can reduce the stand, reducing the number of plants that produce ears.
 Foliar diseases can reduce photosynthetic capacity, lowering the number of kernels per ear and may result in stalk diseases lowering the number of harvestable ears.
 High quality seed treatments can help alleviate seedling diseases.
 Many corn products are tolerant to common foliar diseases, such as Northern corn leaf blight, grey leaf spot, and eyespot.
 Fungicides may be necessary to reduce the incidence of foliar fungal diseases.
 This is particularly true when the disease attacks a more susceptible corn product during the vegetative stage and the environmental conditions are conducive to further disease development.
 Please consult Managing Corn Diseases for more information on disease management.

 Insect Management

 Like corn seedling diseases, seedling insect pests can reduce stands and limit the number of plants that produce ears.
 Insect feeding on growing plants can reduce yield potential by limiting nutrient uptake from the roots (corn rootworm larvae), movement of resources in the stalk (European corn borer), reduce the number of kernels per ear by limiting pollination (Japanese beetles, corn rootworm adults), and reduce the number of kernels after pollination (corn earworm, fall armyworm, western bean cutworm).
 Feeding on leaf tissue can reduce photosynthetic capacity and lower yield potential.
 Insect feeding on the ear can also impact grain quality.
-Please review the Insect Management Help Center for help managing insects attacking corn.

 Weed Management